Frequently Asked Questions

 Are there any other fish barriers downstream of the Project?

-Salmon and steelhead can migrate past the One Mile and Five Mile dams.
-However, these obstructions may delay migrating species and could likely be improved so that salmon and steelhead can reach their holding and spawning habitat as quickly as possible.
-Future efforts will be made to evaluate fish passage conditions and possible improvements at both One Mile and Five Mile.
+Salmon and steelhead use Big Chico Creek and the Lindo Channel as a migration corridor.
+These fish can migrate past the One Mile and Five Mile dams, however, these obstructions may delay species migrating upstream and could likely be improved so that salmon and steelhead can reach their holding and spawning habitat as quickly as possible.
+Efforts are being made to evaluate fish passage conditions and possible improvements at One Mile and Five Mile dams as well as the Lindo Channel dam.

 How will we know if salmon will return?
 Who is monitoring progress?